BraudeMechInd4-0/Autonomous-satellite-/README.md

 Satellite, Space debris, State propagation, Runge-Kutta, ODE solvers, Numerical methods, Modified Picard-Chebyshev Iteration (MPCI), Satellite navigation, Orbit prediction, SGP4 model, Algorithm evaluation, Position and velocity approximation, Autonomous satellites, Real-time computational efficiency, Adaptive Picard-Chebyshev, gauss lobatto.

-note: the folder named Project contains phase one of the project , the folder named Project-phase2 contains the second phase of the project
+Note: the folder named Project contains phase one of the project , the folder named Project-phase2 contains the second phase of the project
+Note: the Project-phase2 folder also contains the video for the running codes